 READ MORE: Do you have to be friends with your ex?

-I know I'm not alone and other people have had to part ways with their dear friends.
+They are not alone however, other people have also had to part ways with their dear friends.
 Here's a story that was shared with us:

 Some Twitter users understand the pain that can come from a split with a platonic friend.